-It is possible that there are no more explosions when he speaks, but there will be an explosion to writing and an explosion to reading.
+It is possible that there are no more explosions when he speaks, but there will be an explosion in writing and an explosion in reading.
 The child will learn many, many words, and he will perfect his sentence formation.

 It is through the environment and his experiences that the child will enhance the language he already assimilated.
-He will explore language in the same manner that he has explored the other materials: with movement, with activities and with games.
+He will explore language in the same manner that he has explored the other materials: with movement, activities, and with games.